asanCar/go-app-challenge/README.md

 Using a Fleet of clusters with Multi-cluster Gateways could be interesting to implement in the future if we need to provide service to customers across the globe, what could justify the costs of having multiple clusters running multiple instances of our workloads and using Global Load Balancers (more expensive).
 It could also solve the downtime issue mentioned related to the DNS resolution cache and propagation.

+In future iterations, we could also add a CDN in front of our Load Balancers in order to cache some of the application contents and with this reduce latency and traffic costs.

 ### Networking

 In order to have more control on ohw many IP are available to GKE nodes, Pods and services, I manually have configured the different subnet secondary ranges accordingly.